kdheepak/blog/content/37-advent-of-code-2020.md

 end
 ```

-This allows for combining multiple `for` loops iteration expressions into a single line.
 You can even use the variable from the outer loop as the index in the inner loop, like you'd expect.
-This can reduce the nesting level of your inner expressions.
+This can help reduce the nesting level of your inner expressions.

 ## [Day 17](https://adventofcode.com/2020/day/17)